Moximillian/ProtoKit/README.md

     * UIStoryboard
     * UITableView
   * Closurable (UIControl, UIButton, UIBarButtonItem, UIPageControl, UIGestureRecognizer)
+  * Configurable
   * CoreDataStack
   * SourcedError (Custom ErrorType)
+  * KVO
-  * Observer / TypedNotification (way to pass data via observing/notifying)
+  * NotificationService / TypedNotification (way to pass data via observing/notifying)
   * SegueHandlerType
+  * SelfPresentable (casting as Self)
+  * Few SwiftUI extensions
   * Unified Collection (factory and related methods for creating UITableViewDataSources and UICollectionViewDataSources)

 ## Requirements

-ProtoKit version 3.0 and later requires:
+ProtoKit version 5.0 and later requires:
-* iOS 11+ or tvOS 11+
+* iOS 12+ or tvOS 12+
-* Swift 4.1
+* Swift 5.0
-* Xcode 9.3
+* Xcode 10.4
-* may work also for MacOS 10.11+, does not have support for Unified Collection
+* may work also for MacOS 10.14+, does not have support for Unified Collection
 * watchOS is not supported